Ethel the Frog (band): Career

 After building a local following, they released a heavy version of The Beatles song "Eleanor Rigby" in 1978.
 Ethel the Frog also contributed the song "Fight Back" to one of Neal Kay's Metal for Muthas compilations.
 In 1979, they signed a recording contract with EMI, which re-released the "Eleanor Rigby" single with "Fight Back" as the B-side.

 Their self-titled debut album was released in 1980.
 A CD release on a small record label, British Steel, appeared in 1997.

 Post Ethel

-Hopkinson, probably one of the very few early new wave metal bassists to play a six string Fender bass guitar is now a lecturer at the University of Leicester School of Archaeology.
+Hopkinson, probably one of the very few early new wave metal bassists to play a six string Fender bass guitar, became a lecturer at the University of Leicester School of Archaeology.

 Tognola and Conyers went on to join a band called Salem, releasing one single called "Reach for Eternity/Cold as Steel" in 1982.
 That band split in 1983, then reformed in 2009.

 Doug Sheppard continued to play in cover bands, but then formed the band No Messiahs which has since dissolved.
 He continues to play guitar in the Netherlands and has several original songs issued on Reverbnation.